Mister Fantastic: Pro-Registration

-In Marvel's Civil War miniseries and crossover event, Reed Richards is one of the leading figures, along with Iron Man, on the side which is in favor of the Superhuman Registration Act.
-He speculates that this will lead to conflict with his wife, which came true in issue #4 of the miniseries when Ragnarok, a clone of Thor created by Reed and Tony Stark, went out of control and killed Goliath and nearly killed all the rest of the Secret Avengers until Sue Storm stepped in and saved them.
-Soon after, Sue left Reed, along with Johnny, to join the Secret Avengers in hopes that it would drive Reed to end the conflict quickly.
+In Marvel's "Civil War" miniseries and crossover event, Reed Richards is one of the leading figures, along with Iron Man, on the side which is in favor of the Superhuman Registration Act.
+He speculates that this will lead to conflict with his wife, which came true in issue #4 of the miniseries when Ragnarok, a clone of Thor created by Reed and Tony Stark, kills Goliath and nearly kills all the rest of the Secret Avengers until Sue Storm steps in and saves them.
+Soon after, Sue leaves Reed, along with Johnny, to join the Secret Avengers in hopes that it would drive Reed to end the conflict quickly.

-In The Amazing Spider-Man #535, which takes place shortly before the events of Civil War #5, Peter Parker demands to see the conditions inside the detention facility designed by Reed to hold unregistered superhumans.
-After being escorted to and from the prison by Iron Man, Parker returns with more doubts than ever about whether he is on the right side and asks Reed why he supports the Superhuman Registration Act, a question Reed answers by telling the story of his paternal uncle, Ted.
-A professional writer, Reed remembers his uncle as "funny", "colorful", and "accepting".
-As a boy, Reed loved spending time with Ted.
-Unfortunately, Ted was also "an eccentric" and "stubborn".
-Because he had a career in the arts and because he stood out, Ted was called before HUAC, imprisoned on contempt of Congress charges for six months, and was unable to find work after he served his sentence.
-He was even shunned by Reed's father.
-Ted lost everything, which Reed says finally "killed him" without going into greater detail.
-Richards opines that his uncle was wrong to take such a stand, to pick a fight he couldn't win, and to fail to respect the law.

-However Fantastic Four #542 reveals that the real reason for supporting the registration act is due to his development of a working version of Isaac Asimov's fictional psychohistory concept.
-His application of this science indicates to him that billions will die in escalating conflicts without the presence of the act.
-In the final battle of the war, he is shot by Taskmaster, saving Sue Storm's life.
+In the final battle of the war, Reed is shot by Taskmaster while protecting Sue.
 With Reed on the brink of death, a furious Sue crushes Taskmaster with a telekinetic field.
 Reed survives, however, and Sue returns to him in the aftermath of the battle, having been granted amnesty.
 Seeking to repair the damage done to their marriage as a result of the war, Sue and Reed take time off from the Fantastic Four, but ask Storm and the Black Panther to take their places in the meantime.